wxian3/video-nerf/README.md

 # Pre-trained Models

-You can download the pre-trained models [here](Google drive).
-Place the downloaded models in ./logs/{DATASET} in order to load it.
+You can download the pre-trained models [here](https://drive.google.com/drive/folders/1Gv5M_1D0gPmfaC74nzWooJfxabVu6sxW?usp=sharing).
+Place the downloaded models in ./logs/{DATASET}/{CHECKPOINT}.tar in order to load it.

 # Custom Video